 Wireless follow focus allows you to get better, more precise focus and enables you to capture more engaging video than traditional manual methods.
 If you are a budding cinematographer or simply dipping your toes into video, manually pulling focus on either your cine or photo lenses is a hard skill to master.

 Why do you need a wireless follow focus?

-Firstly, let’s address the elephant in the room… You can use autofocus, but even the most advanced systems are not 100% reliable and will sometimes focus on the subject or items you don't want it to.
+Firstly, let’s address the elephant in the room… You can use autofocus, but even the most advanced systems are not 100% reliable and will sometimes focus on the subject or items you don't want them to.
 That's why manual focus is still the industry standard today for filmmakers, putting total control in human hands and not in phase detection.
-In fact, even the top of the line cameras used on Hollywood productions like Arri, Red and IMAX-certified cameras do not have autofocus at all.
+In fact, even the top-of-the-line cameras used on Hollywood productions like Arri, Red, and IMAX-certified cameras do not have autofocus at all.
 So learning how to pull focus manually is your only option if you want to make this a serious career option.

 Extremely popular with independent filmmakers, the Nucleus-Nano Wireless Focus Control System from Tilta can wirelessly control the focus of most DSLR, mirrorless, or cine-style lenses.
 These units can connect to each other from 300' away and can be mounted in various ways to suit anyone's shooting style.
 Making this a great option for any level filmmaker.